GBO-GIT/puppet-devopslab/vagrant/aws/README.md

 This vagrantfile can deploy an aws instance.

-Please, remove any secret credentials before committing this file.
+Please, DO NOT put any secret credentials in this file.

+Secrets (and so personnal) informations must be initialized in a 'aws.yaml' file, stored in current directory (check 'aws.yaml.example').

 # Prerequisites